| MODICA“Modica.

 both Modica Alta and Modica Bassa.
 A tour of the churches and palazzi

 of the city is highly recommended.
+The

 stately Cathedral of San Giorgio is one of the most important and